gldeng/mpc-controller/README.md

 - apply confluentinc/bincover: https://github.com/confluentinc/bincover
 - restore data on startup
 - automate tracking balance of addresses that receive principal and reward.
+- take measures to deal with failed tasks
 - ...